crmiguez/crmiguez/README.md

 Hi everyone!
 I am Candida Rodriguez (@crmiguez) from Ourense, Galicia, Spain.
 I am a current CS Engineer in Complex Software Developing branch, from University of Vigo, and a web developer, business developer and programmer for 10 years.
 My interests range from technology, programming to engineering.
 I am also interested in design, entrepreneurship, and reading.

-🔭 I’m currently as a Junior Software Engineer at Indra. 🌱 I am also currently learning Angular, TypeScript and Python.
+🔭 I’m currently open to work. 🌱 I am also currently learning Angular, TypeScript, Python, Flutter and Elixir.

 My great experiences in 2021-2022: #GaliciaAI #Spain AI #SubsurfaceDremioSumer21 #ODSCAPAC2021